 The NSPCC has published a guide on how to stay calm, handle your baby and cope with crying.
 The you don't have to go through it alone guide includes useful links to information for families with young babies.

 Public Health England has partnered with ICON to develop a short animation focusing on preventing traumatic head injury in babies.

 No matter how stressed or frustrated you feel, you must never shake your baby.
 For more information visit the Bracknell Safeguarding Board website.

 Immunisations and screening

 It is very important that you continue to go to antenatal and newborn screening appointments.
-Screening is time critical to ensure early detection for some medical conditions and safe referrals to the correct care pathway.
-The health professionals involved in these screening programmes will be taking every possible precaution to ensure the safety of people attending.
+Screening is time critical to make sure of early detection for some medical conditions and safe referrals to the correct care pathway.
+The health professionals involved in these screening programmes will be taking every possible precaution to make sure of the safety of people attending.

 Please take your child for routine immunisations. it is very important to maintain good coverage of immunisations, particularly in the childhood programme.
 As well as protecting the person, this will avoid outbreaks of vaccine-preventable diseases that could increase further the numbers of patients requiring health services.